What are the advantages of putting money into savings?

 A healthy mix of saving and investing

 Most people benefit from a diversified approach to their finances that includes both saving and investing.
-For instance, you might store money in a savings account for your end-of-year property tax payments or next summer’s vacation.
+For instance, you might put money in a savings account for your end-of-year property tax payments or next summer’s vacation.
 At the same time, you might invest money you’ve earmarked for a future business opportunity and for retirement.